Plombières Agreement: Objectives

 It appears from Cavour's report of the meeting that Napoleon III had prepared very carefully for it, and dictated the terms of the secret "Plombières Agreement" that resulted.
 Piedmont-Sardinia might be a regional power in terms of the Po Valley, but France was a European great power.
 Nevertheless, Cavour was entirely upbeat over the agreement.
 The tensions between the disparate objectives and expectations of the parties are nevertheless clear.
 Cavour believed that by controlling "Italia Alta", the Northern Italian Kingdom, Piedmont-Sardinia would have practical political and economic control over the entire Italian peninsula.
 In contrast, Napoleon was convinced that France would have control over the southern two-thirds of Italy and would thereby be able to exercise de facto control over Piedmont-Sardinia.
 They could not both be right.

 Consequences

 The Franco-Sardinian Treaty

 The treaty creating a formal alliance was signed on 28/29 January 1859 at Turin by Victor Emmanuel II and at Paris on 26 January 1859 by Napoleon III.

-Not everything agreed verbally at Plombières six months before surfaced in the Treaty: it was silent on the geo-political understandings covering central and southern Italy.
-On the military side, The Treaty merely committed France to intervene alongside Piedmont-Sardinia in the event of aggression from Austria.
+Not everything agreed verbally at Plombières six months before surfaced in the treaty: it was silent on the geopolitical understandings covering central and southern Italy.
+On the military side, The treaty merely committed France to intervene alongside Piedmont-Sardinia in the event of aggression from Austria.
 In the event of any military events ending with the creation of a Kingdom of "Alta Italia", the northern Italian kingdom envisaged at Plombières, France would be rewarded, receiving Savoy and Nice.

-On 30 January 1859, the marriage was celebrated at Turin between Prince Napoléon Bonaparte and Princess Maria Clotilde of Savoy.
+On 30 January 1859, the marriage of Prince Napoléon Bonaparte and Princess Maria Clotilde of Savoy was celebrated at Turin.